edgelesssys/marblerun/samples/graphene-nginx/README.md

-# Graphene nginx sample
+# Graphene nginx example
-This sample is a slightly modified variant of the [Graphene nginx sample](https://github.com/oscarlab/graphene/tree/master/Examples/nginx).
+This example is a slightly modified variant of the [Graphene nginx example](https://github.com/oscarlab/graphene/tree/master/Examples/nginx).
 These changes are required to run it in Marblerun.

-*Prerequisite*: Graphene is set up and the original nginx sample is working.
+*Prerequisite*: Graphene is set up and the original nginx example is working.

-To marbleize the sample we edited [nginx.manifest.template](nginx.manifest.template).
+To marbleize the example we edited [nginx.manifest.template](nginx.manifest.template).
 See comments starting with `MARBLERUN` for explanations of the required changes.

 We also removed certificate generation from the Makefile because it will be provisioned by the Coordinator.
 See [manifest.json](manifest.json) on how this is specified.

-We now build the sample as follows:
+We now build the example as follows:
 ```sh
 wget https://github.com/edgelesssys/marblerun/releases/latest/download/premain-graphene
 export GRAPHENEDIR=[PATH To Your Graphene Folder]